Shruti-T/Big-Bites/README.md

 # ReactJs

 A food based page build with react to give features like lunch,dinner,and more.
-2-3 Small Projects based upon React Hooks that is useState, useEffect, useReducer.
+2-3 Small Projects based upon React Hooks.